ArchAngelAries/randomize-aspect-ratio/README.md

-# RPlease Note: Randomize Aspect Ratio has been changed to a custom script to ensure functionality.
+# Please Note: Randomize Aspect Ratio has been changed to a custom script to ensure functionality.
 If anyone has more exp than me and is willing to help me figure out how to re-implement the ext with the accordion UI I'm open to suggestions.
 Claude, ChatGPT, Gemini, and Copilot all failed to help me solve it.